 In seeing the broad scope of what is defined as an accidental injury, one major stipulation still remains.
 An accident was previously defined as an unforeseen event.
 If a worker continues work that has previously caused injuries, completing that same work or act in the future may not be seen as compensable through Worker’s Compensation because they knew the results of completing the tasks before.

-If you have been seriously injured on the job and need help obtaining benefits, please contact Conway Attorney Dirk Derrick of The Derrick Law Firm.
-Mr. Derrick has been serving clients for over 25 years and will work to get you the benefits you need.
-Call 843-248-7486 for your free consultation.
+If you have been seriously injured on the job and need help obtaining benefits, contact Conway Workers' Compensation Attorney Dirk Derrick of The Derrick Law Firm.
+Mr. Derrick has been serving clients since 1991 and was voted Best Attorney by the readers of the Horry Independent and Myrtle Beach Herald since 2014.